Monitor Your Website For Cyber Hacker Attacks

-So Epsilon probably knows more about you, with the combined data, than any of the individual firms you deal with.
-And I can only guess what can happen when Epsilon gets hacked, as they did in May 2011.
+With this combined data, Epsilon probably knows more about you than any of the individual firms you deal with.
+I can only guess what can happen when Epsilon gets hacked–and they did in May 2011.

 It doesn’t leave me with any kind of a secure feeling when the notices I received went on to say that no critical data required to commit fraud was taken.
 Steal a little from one firm, a little from another, and before you know it, they have all the data required to steal my identity.

-I monitor my credit activity with myfico.com.
-So if someone were to apply for a loan in my name, I would be notified immediately.
-So I’m not really worried for myself.
-But these ongoing cyber attacks make me wonder how these large corporations can be so lacking of security.
+I monitor my credit activity with myfico.com, so if someone were to apply for a loan in my name I would be notified immediately.
+Therefore, I’m not worried for myself, but these ongoing cyber attacks make me wonder how these large corporations can be so lacking of security.

 We have to ask ourselves how safe our privacy is if all these trusted companies were hacked at the same time.
 They evidently do not have strong enough defenses in place to catch and trap cyber attacks.

 Computer systems that are online with the Internet need to have better controls in place to avoid hackers from getting through.
 They are continuously trying.
-And processes need to be developed that block the specific preditor the instant their attack is obvious.
+Processes need to be developed that block the specific predator the instant their attack is obvious.

 What I Did To Protect My Website